James-Ansley/pytubemusic/README.md

 - Tracks (Single files)
 - Albums (A single video that is split up into individual tracks on an album)
 - Playlists (Videos in a playlist that are downloaded as tracks on an album)
+- Multi Tracks (Several videos that get combined into a single track)

 Each type of track needs a different configuration file that includes metadata.
 These are described below.